-While it is widely acknowledged that search engine optimization (SEO) and Enterprise SEO Experts is heavily intertwined with Google in today’s context, the history of this practice predates the existence of the world’s most popular search engine, co-founded by Larry Page and Sergey Brin.
+While it is widely agreed that SEO and Enterprise SEO Experts heavily is interwoven with Google in the contemporary context, history has it that this practice began long before the discovery of the world’s most popular search engine co-founded by Larry Page and Sergey Brin.

-This manager was displeased that the official Jefferson Starship website was appearing on the fourth page of search engine results at the time, instead of securing the coveted first position on the first page.
-While the accuracy of this story may be subject to interpretation, it is generally accepted that the term SEO emerged around 1997.
+This manager was unhappy that the official Jefferson Starship website was showing up on the fourth page of search engine results at the time, rather than in the much more desirable first position on the first page.
+While the veracity of this tale is open to interpretation, the general consensus is that the term SEO originated around 1997.

-Further research reveals that John Audette of Multimedia Marketing Group was already using the term as early as February 15, 1997, adding more evidence to the origins of SEO.
+Further research down the line shows that John Audette of the company called Multimedia Marketing Group was using the term as early as February 15, 1997, to add more evidence to the origins of SEO.

 The Evolution of Search Engine Ranking in 1997

-During that time, before DMOZ (Mozilla Open Directory Project) became the primary classification system for Google, other directories played significant roles.
-LookSmart relied on Zeal, Go.com had its own directory, and the Yahoo Directory held substantial influence over Yahoo Search.
+At that time, prior to DMOZ (the Mozilla Open Directory Project) becoming the main resource for Google, there were a number of other directories that played important roles.
+LookSmart used Zeal, Go.com had its own directory, and Yahoo Directory had a great deal of influence over Yahoo Search.

-If you’re not familiar with DMOZ, it essentially functioned as a website equivalent of the Yellow Pages.
-It served as a centralized platform where websites were categorized and organized.
-In its early days, Yahoo’s core mission was centered around providing users with access to the best websites available, as curated by editors.
-The Yahoo Directory served as the foundation of this approach.
+If you are not familiar with DMOZ, it was essentially the Yellow Pages of websites.
+It was a centralized site where websites were listed and organized.
+At the start, Yahoo’s mission was to provide users with great websites out there, curated by editors and the foundation of this was the Yahoo Directory.

 Considering that the World Wide Web was still a relatively novel idea for most individuals during that period, it’s understandable.
 Fast forward to today, and it’s a different story.
 Everyone aspires to dominate the search engine results pages (SERPs).